-Sometime after midnight on July 3rd, 1969, Brian Jones passed away.
+Sometime after midnight on July 3rd, 1969, Brian Jones died.
 He was discovered at the bottom of his swimming pool by his Swedish girlfriend Anna Wohlin.
 The coroner’s report concluded that Brian Jones’ cause of death was misadventure, as it was noted his heart and liver were enlarged by drug and alcohol abuse.
 His death was felt by many of his contemporaries.

 Pete Townshend of the Who wrote a poem called “A Normal Day for Brian, A Man Who Died Every Day,” which was printed in The Times newspaper.
 The Doors’ lead singer Jim Morrison also wrote a poem titled “Ode to L.A.
 While Thinking of Brian Jones, Deceased.”
 And Jimi Hendrix even dedicated a song to Jones whilst on U.S. television.